Distributive Justice as the Foundational Premise of Fair ML: Unification, Extension, and Interpretation of Group

-\paragraph{The "leveling down objection"}
+\paragraph{The ``leveling down objection''}

-As has been shown by~\cite{hu2020fair}, in some cases, enforcing group fairness criteria can yield worse results for all groups in order to ensure parity between the groups.
-This is what is known as the "leveling down objection", which is often brought forward to challenge egalitarianism in philosophical literature~\cite{parfit1995,crisp2003}: In a case in which equality requires us to worsen the outcomes for everyone, should we really demand equality or should we rather tolerate some inequalities?
-As criticized by \citet{feder2021emergent,weerts2022does}, existing definitions of group fairness lack this differentiation as they always minimize inequality.
+As shown by~\cite{hu2020fair}, enforcing equality can yield worse results for \emph{all} groups.
+This so-called ``leveling down objection'' is often brought forward to challenge egalitarianism in philosophical literature~\cite{parfit1995,crisp2003}: In a case in which equality requires us to worsen the outcomes for everyone, should we really demand equality or should we rather tolerate some inequalities?\footnote{One may argue that in a case where equality is not met, one should opt for, e.g., the collection of better data instead of worsening a group's utility.
+However, it cannot be ruled out that some form of de-biasing would still be necessary and could then worsen a group's utility.
+Societal inequalities, for example, persist even in ``better'' data, so there is no guarantee that equality can be achieved while keeping the same level of utility for all groups.} As criticized by \cite{feder2021emergent} and \cite{weerts2022does}, standard definitions of group fairness lack this differentiation as they always minimize inequality.